 Academic and Career Opportunities

-Students seeking degree enrichment opportunities can join the Geography Club or the Geography Undergraduate Student Advisory Committee.
+Students seeking degree enrichment opportunities can join the Geography Club.
 Upon graduation, students can become emergency managers who work in city, county, state, and federal government or in the private and non-profit sectors.
 Careers as natural, technological, and social hazards researchers are also possible, in addition to work as planners and policy-makers.

 - Department of Geography